coffee makers icon

 You have separate boilers for the coffee and steam, so there’s no waiting around and no concerns over temperature.
 You can also monitor the extraction – either time it yourself or set the specific volume and let it work.

-The pressure gauge allows you to monitor the extraction pressure so you know you’re getting perfect espresso.
-It also has an over-pressure valve (OPV) so you know it’s going to be consistently perfect.
+The pressure gauge allows you to monitor the pre-infusion and extraction pressure.
+This will help you diagnose any possible issues with shots.
+It also has an over-pressure valve (OPV) which stops any potential espresso disasters.

 The downsides are you need a separate grinder.
 Breville offers the Smart Grinder Pro with the Dual Boiler in a very nice package deal.
 Sometimes it is cheaper than the machine on its own!
 The Smart Grinder Pro is one of the best affordable electric grinders available with 60 grind settings.
 Whilst not all of these are suitable for espresso, the upside is you can use this grinder for other brewing methods too.